Chenderoh Power Station

+It was the first major hydroelectric dam and power station in Malaysia.
+It was preceded by two stations on Malaya's rivers; the 800kw Ulu Gombak station in Selangor (1905) that was used to provide Kuala Lumpur's first electricity, and the Sungei Besi Tin Mines Ltd scheme at Ulu Langat that was purchased by FMS Electrical Department in 1929.

-The Chenderoh plant was constructed in tandem with a steam power station at Malim Nawar, some 65km south of Chenderoh, that was commissioned in 1928.
-Between them the stations were designed to supply electrical power to the Kinta Valley's tin mining industry and associated settlements.
+The Chenderoh plant was constructed in tandem with a steam power station at Malim Nawar, 65 km south of Chenderoh, that was commissioned in 1928.
+Between them, the stations supplied power to Kinta Valley's tin mining industry and associated settlements.

-Power station
+The station is operated by Tenaga Nasional.

+Design

 The power station is a hydroelectric power station, using 4 turbines of 10.7 MW and one of 8.4 MW, totaling 40.5 MW installed capacity.
-The station is operated by Tenaga Nasional.